What’s up readers?

 Getting a license is difficult for foreigners.
 Vietnam also does not accept an International Driver’s license, so you have to get the license.
 That means you have to take a driving test and do a written test in Vietnamese.
 You can also bribe them for a license because “lol Asia.”

 However, 99% of expats do not have a license and drive bikes over 50cc.
 Honestly, the police don’t care if you have a license.
-They just want a bribe when they pull you over, which I never advise breaking the law…
+They just want a bribe when they pull you over.
+And I never advise breaking the law…

 If you were to bribe the police it would cost 200k ($8.80).
 They might threaten to seize your bike or want a $100 bribe.
 Just ignore them and give them 200k.
 They’re too lazy to seize your bike.